bostontrader/bookwerx-ui-elm/README.md

 * BW_PORT - Which port shall **bookwerx-ui-elm** listen to?

 * BWCORE_URL - The url and port for the **bookwerx-core** server.

+In addition to the above, in order to get the testing to work, we need:

+* BWUI_DOMAIN - The domain portion of the url for the **bookwerx-ui** server.
+For example: 127.0.0.1.
+Testing will assume 'http' and use the value of BW_PORT.

 The additional 'BW_' bit in the naming for MODE and PORT is a name collision avoidance gimmick, considering that these names must live in the env.